NajibHaidar/Neural-Networks/README.md

 #### Overview:

-Our study is divided into two main parts.
+Our project is divided into two main parts.

 In the first part, we focus on a numerical dataset, fitting the data using a three-layer feed-forward neural network.
 Our approach involves splitting the data into training and test sets in different ways, allowing us to observe how the model's performance varies with different training and testing configurations.
 The least-square error is computed to evaluate the model's performance on both the training and test sets.